* Development of the first fish-based indices of biotic integrity (IBI) to be consistently applied in the humid tropics.

 * Adaptation of the USDA Stream Visual Assessment Protocol (SVAP) for our humid tropical region.

-* Application over 17 years of fish, benthic macroinvertebrate and physical habitat-based monitoring leading to countless ecological assessments at (so far) 202 sites in the La Amistad Caribe region.
+* Application over 17 years of fish, benthic macroinvertebrate and physical habitat-based monitoring leading to some 600 ecological assessments at (so far) 202 sites in the La Amistad Caribe region.

-* Development of one of the tropical world's largest stream bioassessment databases.
+* Amassing one of the tropical world's largest stream bioassessment databases.

 * Inventories of aquatic fauna throughout the La Amistad Caribe region, including contributions to the description of new species.